Art History, B.A.

 Program Description

 The art history major is designed to provide students with a dynamic and comprehensive education in the history of art.
 The histories of diverse forms of visual culture - including painting, sculpture, architecture, design, the graphic arts, and the decorative arts - are examined in relation to their social and cultural contexts.
-Students who pursue the Bachelor of Arts in art history will acquire a thorough humanistic education that involves writing, speaking, and participating in group discussions, as well as developing a facility in at least one foreign language.
+Students who pursue the Bachelor of Arts in art history will acquire a thorough humanistic education that involves writing, speaking, and participating in group discussions, as well as developing a facility in at least one world language.
 Majors are also encouraged to pursue a study abroad experience.

 The major provides students with an excellent liberal arts background and prepares then for a range of career paths as well as for graduate study in art history.
 With a B.A. in art history, graduates have found employment in museums, galleries, publishing, arts agencies, visual resources, archives/libraries, archaeology, historic preservation, and historic sites.
 Teaching at the college level or working in a museum (as a curator, educator, director, etc.) typically require graduate degrees.